-Larry Wong 王容伦 (Vancouver, B.C.).
+Larry Wong 王容伦 (Vancouver, B.C.), now deceased.
 A public historian, Larry Wong is a board director of the Chinese Canadian Historical Society of British Columbia, having been a founder and president previously.
 He was also the vice president of the Vancouver Historical Society 2006-2010 and is the curator of the Chinese Canadian Military Museum in Vancouver's Chinatown.
 Recent publication: Dim Sum Stories - Gold Mountain Stories (2010),

 Philip Choy, architect and historian, a founder of the Chinese Historical Society of America, San Francisco, California.
 Recent publication: Canton Footprints: Sacramento's Chinese Legacy (2008).

 David Chuenyan Lai, 黎全恩 A geographer, historian, and community builder based at University of Victoria, Victoria, British Columbia.
 Recent publication: Chinese Community Leadership, Case Study of Victoria in Canada (2010).

 Reg X, collector and webmaster, Chinese Pioneer Historial Museum, Williams Lake, British Columbia.

 Priscilla Wegars, historian, Asian American Comparative Collection, University of Idaho, Moscow, Idaho.
 Recent publications: Polly Bemis: A Chinese American Pioneer (2003); co-editor and an author of Chinese American Death Rituals: Respecting the Ancestors (2005).